-A person's natural skin colour influences their sensitivity to UV and skin cancer risk, and can be classified on a scale - the Fitzpatrick Skin Type Classification Scale, which ranges from 1 (high risk) to 6 (low risk).
-It considers skin colour (i.e. pale white to black), and how the skin reacts to sunlight (i.e. whether it burns easily, or tans).
+A person's natural skin colour influences their sensitivity to UV and skin cancer risk, and can be broadly classified on a scale - the Fitzpatrick Skin Type Scale, which ranges from 1 (high risk) to 6 (low risk).
+It considers skin colour (lightest to darkest), and how the skin reacts to sunlight (whether it burns easily, or tans).